 Quite a number of studies are focused on the derivation of flavonols due to their potential application in health care and food industry.
 However, traditional plant extraction using organic solvents and chemical synthesis possess intrinsic disadvantages, which restrict their use in the production of flavonols.
 Here, we report a detailed method for producing a flavonol from a flavanone in one pot by establishing an in vitro bienzymatic cascade.
 The critical steps in this protocol are: 1) obtaining pure recombinant enzymes with high activities and 2) establishing a one-pot bienzymatic reaction cascade.
 Generally speaking, the expression of plant-derived genes in bacteria prefers to form inclusion body, which will lead to the loss of enzyme activity.
 As we know, some peptides, such as TrxA and SUMO, help to enhance the expression and solubility of recombinant proteins expressed in bacteria16.
 Therefore, it will be helpful to clone the target genes into the plasmids containing these expression tags, such as pET-32a(+) and pET SUMO (Step 3.2.3).
 It is well known that IPTG concentration and induction temperature are another two crucial parameters affecting the solubility of prokaryotically expressed proteins16.
 To further decrease the formation of inclusion body, IPTG concentration and induction temperature should be optimized.
 The optimum IPTG concentration and induction temperature mainly depends on the type of plasmids and the bacteria strains.
 In this protocol, the IPTG concentration and induction temperature are optimized at 0.2 mM and 20 - 22 °C, respectively (Step 4.2.3).
 In addition, temperature and glycerol are two important parameters for maintaining the stability and activity when purifying and storing the recombinant enzymes.
 In this protocol, it is crucial to purify the recombinant proteins at 4 °C (Steps 5.5 - 5.12), add 10% glycerol into the solution of purified enzymes (Step 5.13), and immediately aliquot and store the solution at -80 °C (Step 5.13).
 In establishment of a one-pot reaction cascade, pH and temperature are two vital parameters.
 It is obvious that too high pH is harmful for the conversion because the ferrous ions (Fe2+), a necessary component for the enzyme activity of recombinant F3H and FLS116,32,33, are precipitated by forming a slurry of ferrous hydroxide under such a condition.
 Even though a relatively higher temperature facilitates the progress of an enzyme-catalyzed reaction, too high temperature will inactivate the enzyme.
 Therefore, it is critical for the conversion to stabilize the pH and reaction temperature.
 Our previous publication sets the optimum pH and temperature at 7.2 and 40 °C, respectively (Step 6)16.

 This protocol could be conveniently modified to biosynthesize a number of flavonols from various flavanones using different substrates.
 In this protocol, two examples are provided.
 As shown in Figure 3, when adding NRN as a substrate into this system, new chemicals were produced.
 TLC and HPLC/LC/MS analyses indicate that the new chemicals were DHK and KMF, and the NRN was converted into the KMF in this system.
 To further strengthen confidence in the results, spectral characterization of 1H NMR (hydrogen-1 nuclear magnetic resonance), 13C NMR (carbon-13 nuclear magnetic resonance), NOESY (Nuclear Overhauser Effect SpectroscopY), XRD (X-ray powder diffraction), CHN analyzer and the like may be required to attest the presence of chemicals in a new entity.
 Similarly, ERD could be successfully converted into QRC in this bienzymatic cascade (Figure 4).
-The yield of the KMF was higher than that of the QRC, indicating that the NRN is a better substance for this flavonol production system than the ERD.